Health and Safety

 - Pesticides, biocides, fuel, and turpentine are some of the most common examples.

-Learning the COSHH symbols is essential for ensuring that you and your staff are well-informed on the hazards that exist in their workplace.
+Learning the COSHH symbols is essential for ensuring that you and your staff are aware of the hazards that exist in your workplace.
 Understanding the new COSHH symbols can help you comply with health and safety laws while also reducing the number of incidents that occur in your workplace.

-In essence, it is strongly advised that companies create a safe working environment for their employees.
+In essence, we strongly advise that companies create a safe working environment for their employees.
 Because they are a company’s greatest assets, their happiness will undoubtedly elevate your company’s status to new heights.
 As an employer, it is your responsibility to protect your employees from harmful substances.

 What do COSHH symbols mean?